 The Bottom Line

-Elliot Wave Analysis may look simple in theory, but it is highly complex — as evidenced by the number of self-described Elliotticians who either miss or misinterpret critically important clues and signs.
-Isaac Gilinski states that Elliot Wave Analysis is one of many important pieces of the picture.
+Elliott Wave Analysis may look simple in theory, but it is highly complex — as evidenced by the number of self-described Elliotticians who either miss or misinterpret critically important clues and signs.
+Isaac Gilinski states that Elliott Wave Analysis is one of many important pieces of the picture.
 At his firm, they combine short-term sentiment analysis, which is contrarian in nature, with long-term wave theory — comprised of qualitative global macro analysis, wave analysis, and quantitative analysis — in an effort to try and generate early and accurate predictions, including the degree and size of the turns at particular junctures.
-One example of wave theory coming to life is when Brickell Analytics successfully predicted the decline of the Australian dollar.
+Brickell Analytics was able to successfully predict a steep decline in the value of the Aussie dollar using these methods.
 To read more about that story, click here.

 Author Disclaimer: The views, thoughts, and opinions in this article belong solely to the author, and do not necessarily reflect those of Isaac Gilinski or Brickell Analytics.
 Furthermore, the prediction made by Brickell Analytics was one of many predictions made by Brickell Analytics; not all predictions are accurate.
 Brickell Analytics does not provide any personalized investment advice, nor does it engage in trading of securities.
 This article should not be considered investment advice or an offer to sell or the solicitation of an offer to buy any securities.
 All profits are for illustrative purposes and are not a suggestion that similar or future profits may occur.
 Past results are not necessarily indicative of future results.
 All investments involve risk and potential loss of principal.
 It should not be assumed that future investors will experience returns comparable to those of the research discussed herein.